 Using these available settings, you’ll be able to control and customize the look and feel of the hotspot marker altogether without tweaking each marker individually.

-The hotspot setting of the Divi image hotspot module allows you to choose how to display tooltip of the marker.
+The hotspot setting of the Divi image hotspot module allows you to choose how to display the tooltip of the marker.

 Under this option, you can either show marker tooltip on Hover or Click.
 Thus, it gives you an extra possibility to bring diversity in your hotspot images.

 The above visual representation showcases the hover effect on the image hotspot of the text marker.
-I have also added the shape, circle and square, to the marker with background color and border.
+I have also added the shape, circle, and square, to the marker with background color and border.

 Global Marker Styling

-You can also add marker shape to each spot area of the image and customize them further under this single customization setting.
+You can also add marker shapes to each spot area of the image and customize them further under this single customization setting.
 If the individual setting hasn’t applied to the hotspot marker, then whether it’s an icon marker or text marker or an image marker, this setting would apply the same shape to every hotspot marker.

 The above image showcases the pulse effect applied to the text hotspot marker.
 And this same can be applied to other hotspot markers.